cosmos/cosmos/WHITEPAPER.md

 Cosmos and Ethereum 2.0 Mauve [\[22\]][22] have different design goals.

 * Cosmos is specifically about tokens.
-Mauve is about universal computation.
+Mauve is about scaling general computation.
 * Cosmos is not bound to the EVM, so even different VMs can interoperate.
 * Cosmos lets the zone creator determine who validates the zone.
 * Anyone can start a new zone in Cosmos (unless governance decides otherwise).